freeCodeCamp/news-translation-tasks/articles/zh/what-happens-when-you-visit-a-website.md

         <section>
             <h2>Intro</h2>
             <p>
-                Before entering into the details of every step included in the process， let's review some of the basic concepts we will be discussing throughout the blog.
+                Before entering into the details of every step included in the process let's review some of the basic concepts we will be discussing throughout the blog.
             </p>
             <p>
                 The Internet is a huge network of interconnected computers.
-The World Wide Web (aka web) is built on top of that technology， as well as other services such as email， chat systems， or file sharing.
+The World Wide Web (aka web) is built on top of that technology, as well as other services such as email, chat systems, or file sharing.
             </p>

-            <p>Computers connected to the internet are either：</p>
+            <p>Computers connected to the internet are either:</p>
             <ul>
                 <li>
-                    <p>Clients， the web user's devices and the software that those devices use to access the web.</p>
+                    <p>Clients, the web user's devices and the software that those devices use to access the web.</p>
                 </li>
                 <li>
-                    <p>Servers， computers that store web pages， sites， or apps and the files they need to be displayed in the user's web browser or devices.</p>
+                    <p>Servers, computers that store web pages, sites, or apps and the files they need to be displayed in the user's web browser or devices.</p>
                 </li>
             </ul>
         </section>